yaneproger/C/exercises270823/manual.md

 * git fetch --all - fetches all remotes - even if your updated file not in git initialized repository, but in repository some level under
 * git remote add origin https://github.com/yaneproger/C.git - Adds remote reposiroty named "origin"
 * git pull origin master - downloads all changes made on remote repo, in to your local repo, before this, if you got an error, you may enter "git fetch -all" command
+* git reset commit_name - moves both the HEAD and branch refs to the specified commit.
+* git reset HEAD~2 command moves the current branch backward by two commits, effectively removing the two snapshots we just created from the project history.
+Remember that this kind of reset should only be used on unpublished commits.
+Never perform the above operation if you’ve already pushed your commits to a shared repository.